The Law and Politics of India: Important Enactments and Operations

 - What is Pradhan Mantri Jan-Dhan Yojna (PMJDY)?

-Pradhan Mantri Jan-Dhan Yojna is scheme that provided universal access to banking facilities to all people with overdraft facility of ₹5,000 and RuPay Debit card with inbuilt accident insurance cover of ₹1 lakh.
+Pradhan Mantri Jan-Dhan Yojna is a scheme that provided universal access to banking facilities to all people with overdraft facility of ₹5,000 and RuPay Debit card with inbuilt accident insurance cover of ₹1 lakh.

 - Who announced Pradhan Mantri Jan-Dhan Yojna (PMJDY)?